blueswen/fastapi-jaeger/readme.md

 4. memory storage
 5. Storage plugin

-In this demo we use Cassandra as storage backend.
+In this demo, we use Cassandra as the storage backend.

 ```yaml
 # docker-compose.yaml